fleschutz/Jenkins-build-farm/README.md

 This repo helps to install Jenkins and the very first simple build pipeline for CI/CD.
 Just follow these steps:

-1. **Install Jenkins** v2.337 or newer.
+1. **Install Jenkins**
+   - Required is version 2.337 or newer
    - For Linux snaps execute: `snap install --edge --classic jenkins`
-   - Otherwise: download and install it from: https://jenkins.io/download
+   - Otherwise download and install it from: https://jenkins.io/download
 2. **Launch Jenkins**
    - Then browse with your Web browser to: http://YOURHOSTNAME:8080
 3. **Unlock Jenkins**